si3nloong/sqlike/README.md

 Our main objective is anti toxic query, that why some functionality we doesn't offer

+- eager loading (we want to avoid magic function, you should handle this by your own using goroutines)
 - join (eg. left join, outer join, inner join)
-- left wildcard search using Like is not allow
+- left wildcard search using Like is not allow (you may use Raw to bypass)
 - bidirectional sorting is not allow (except mysql 8.0)
-- currently only support `mysql`
+- currently only support `mysql` driver

 ### General APIs